RAKKA-Keyboards/website/en/changelog/index.md

 > Released at 2024-07-27

-- **[60 series]** Handling missed keys that affect each other
+- **[60 series]** Continue of "A new way to key readings more accurately"

 ## v0.17.0

 > Released at 2024-07-25

-- A new way to handle keys that affect each other
+- A new way to make key readings more accurately
 - Fix the problem where abnormal keys were sent when NKRO was manually disabled
 - Fix a problem with dynamic trigger distance being set very high (although it's unlikely anyone would actually set it that high)
 - The first change will inevitably consume computing power, but this update also includes other changes to improve responsiveness